Best Motorcycle Rides in California 2026: 7 Expert-Vetted Routes (Post-Slide Reopening Update)

 How often do you get a chance to ride among the largest trees on earth by motorcycle?
 The Redwood Highway stands out as one of the best motorcycle rides in California for shaded, serene cruising among the world’s tallest trees.
 This 192-mile gem winds through Northern California and delivers cool forest air even on hot days, making it a great motorcycle ride in the warmer months of the year.

-3. Westgard Pass: Best High-Desert Sierra Motorcycle Ride in California
+Westgard Pass: Best High-Desert Sierra Motorcycle Ride in California

-• START/END: Big Pine to NV border
+• START/END: Big Pine to the Nevada State Line

-• ROUTE: CA-168
+• THE ROUTE: CA-168

-• DISTANCE: 38 miles
+• TOTAL DISTANCE: 38 miles

 • RIDE TIME: 1 hour